0aksinmarathon/masstodon/README.md

 - To minimize influence of the change of specific factors such as DB and DB-related logics implementation on more essential and abstract business logics, clean-architecture like repository architecture pattern is adopted.
   - Communication with API can be done only via repositories, which implement corresponding interfaces.
+- As recommended in reduxjs-toolkit, stores are divided by a unit called slice, according to functionalities.

 ## Environment Setup